The British Pop Archive

 The archive of the journalist, writer and Bafta winning Granada TV editor.
 Noted for his work on the current affairs programme 'World in Action'.

-Working with celebrated author and broadcaster Jon Savage, recently appointed as Professor of Popular Culture at The University of Manchester, the British Pop Archive plans to build on its current collection to create a comprehensive representation of British popular culture.
+Working with celebrated author, broadcaster and Professor of Popular Culture at The University of Manchester Jon Savage, the British Pop Archive will build on its current collections to create a comprehensive representation of British popular culture.

 Associated collections